mmgen/mmgen-wallet/doc/wiki/using-mmgen/MMGen-Quick-Start-with-Regtest-Mode.md

 		...
 		Type uppercase 'YES' to confirm: YES
 		Transaction sent: 78ca853816b55527b42ca8784c887a5f482c752522f914d2f17d6afcd8a3b076

+	Don't forget to use your Alice's Seed ID here, instead of '9304C211'.

 	Note that for simplicity's sake this tutorial uses the `mmgen-txdo` command to create, sign and send transactions in one operation.
 In normal, cold